 ICIS offers a wide range of short-to-long term information solutions for the growing ethylene glycol industry.

-We offer the following regional Ethylene glycol coverage to keep you informed of factors and developments affecting prices in the Asia Ethylene glycol marketplace.
+We offer the following regional Methanol analysis and news coverage to keep you informed of factors and developments affecting prices in the Asia Methanol marketplace.

-Price Reporting – More information about the price reports we publish on Ethylene glycol
+More information about the price reports we publish on Methanol

 Track historical price data

-News & Analysis - News & market analysis specifically relating to Ethylene glycol
+News & market analysis specifically relating to Methanol

 Breaking news of latest developments affecting the markets.

 Insight and analysis of factors driving prices.